Diageo delays Scotch distillery plans due to slowdown in demand

 Yet that demand growth has cooled, due to factors including a crackdown on extravagant spending by the Chinese government, recession in Brazil and currency devaluations in several countries.

-That has hurt spending overall and led to disappointing quarterly results for most consumer goods makers, from Coca-Cola (KO.N) to Unilever (ULVR.L).
+That has hurt spending overall and led to disappointing quarterly results for most consumer goods makers, from Coca-Cola to Unilever.

 "The weaker global economic environment has impacted the growth of Scotch in certain markets and therefore Diageo will continue to review and adjust the timing of the next phase of our investment programme to manage our Scotch whisky inventory and to retain the alignment between growth in production volumes and growth in demand," a Diageo spokesman said.